TezBaydu/Milestone-Project-3-Cooking/README.md

 - Edit recipe: quantity values not populating value, however is an issue with array still - Done
 - Ready In Time: this field not pulling into MongoDB - Done, changed from disabled to readonly
 - Recipe: current date applied but doesn't apply to MongoDB - Done changed to input and readonly
+- Profile: view recipe button applied but link required to recipe card - Done and new template created associated to member so private recipes can be viewed too

 ### To Do
 - Ready In Time: issue with calc when adding more than 30 mins